-Further liability claims, in particular claims for damages arising from culpa in contrahendo, other breaches of duty or tortious claims for compensation for material damage are excluded.
-The above exclusions and limitations of liability shall also apply to the benefit of the supplier's employees, representatives and other vicarious agents.
+Further liability claims, in particular claims for damages arising from culpa in contrahendo, other breaches of duty or tortuous claims for compensation for material damage are excluded.
+The above exclusions or limitations of liability shall also apply to the benefit of the supplier's employees, representatives and other vicarious agents.

-VIII.
-Statute of limitations
+IX.
+Statue of limitations

-All claims by the purchaser - irrespective of the legal reasons - expire by limitation in 12 months.
+All claims by the purchaser - irrespective of the legal reasons - shall become statute-barred 6 months after delivery in the case of delivery items that were sold as used machines and 12 months after delivery in the case of delivery items that were overhauled or prepared by the supplier for the purpose of sale.
 The statutory time periods apply in the case of compensation claims under Section VII.2.a.-e.
 They also apply to deficiencies in a building structure or to delivery items, which have been employed in their usual method of use for a building structure, and which have caused the deficiencies of the same structure.

-IX.
-Software use
+X. Software use

 In those cases where software is included within the scope of delivery, a non-exclusive and non-transferable right is granted to the purchaser to use the supplied software and its documentation.
 It is ceded to the purchaser for use on the delivery item, for which it is intended.
-Use of the software on more than one system is prohibited.
+Use of the software on more than one system is prohibited, unless the supplier expressly agrees to such use.